History of Saint Paul, Minnesota: European-American settlement

 England claimed the land east of the Mississippi and France, then Spain, and again France claimed the land west of the river as further territory of New France.
 In 1787 land on the east side of the river became part of the Northwest Territory.
 Between the 1780s and 1800s, Spanish traders from St. Louis traded through the region, including Manuel Lisa and José María Vigó (also known as Francisco Vigó).
 From 1837 to 1848, Saint Paul grew from a few traders of mostly French and French Canadian origins, with tents and shacks on the riverside to a small town with settlers starting to put down roots; in 1840, the town had only nine cabins scattered between the Upper and Lower Landings.
 Some were members of the failed Red River Colony in Manitoba, but they were soon joined by first-generation American pioneers.
 No structures in Saint Paul have survived from this period.
 In 1841, Father Lucien Galtier established a Catholic chapel, Saint Paul's Chapel, on the bluffs above the landing (near present-day Second Street and Cedar Street), naming it in honor of his favorite saint and because of the pairing with Saint Peter's Church in Mendota, 5 mi upstream and across the river.
-About that time, the name of the settlement was formally changed to Saint Paul as a more worthy name than "Pig's Eye" (French: L'Oeil du Cochon) and in honor of the new chapel.
+While it is said that the area had up until that point been referred to as "Pig's Eye" (French: L'Oeil du Cochon) or "Pig's Eye Landing" after the tavern of settler Pierre "Pig's Eye" Parrant, the landing by the chapel gradually became named known as "Saint Paul's Landing" through this the name of the chapel gradually was applied to the entire settlement.
+The name Saint Paul was then first used in official records at the marriage of Vetel and Adele Guerin on January 26, 1841.
 In 1847, the Baptist school teacher, Harriet Bishop came from Vermont (via New York City) and opened the city's first school in a cabin at St. Peter Street and Kellogg Boulevard.
 There she taught children of diverse ethnic, racial, and religious backgrounds and supported the temperance movement.
 Harriet Island was named for her.
 In 1849, the Minnesota Territory was formalized and Saint Paul was named as its capital.
 Justus Ramsey's older brother, Alexander Ramsey, a Philadelphia politician moved there to become the first territorial governor.
 In 1850, the city narrowly survived a proposed law to move the capital to Saint Peter when territorial legislator, Joe Rolette disappeared with the approved bill.